ptrnov/yii2-fullcalendar/README.md

 				*/
 				'id' => 'modal-select',											//set it, if used FullcalendarScheduler more the one on page.
 				'id_content'=>'modalContent',									//set it, if used FullcalendarScheduler more the one on page.
-				'url'=>'/test/form',											//should be set "your Controller link" to get(start,end) from select.
-You can use model for scenario
 				'headerLabel' => 'Model Header Label',							//your modal title,as your set.
 				'modal-size'=>'modal-lg'										//size of modal (modal-xs,modal-sm,modal-sm,modal-lg).
 			],